EricGilerson/StockModelV3/README.md

 # StockModel — CloudScripts Pipeline

 > End‑to‑end pipeline for building a daily stock movement model with intraday micro‑features, grouped feature scaling, a hybrid Conv/Transformer/LSTM backbone, and evaluation utilities.
+>
+> This repository only contains files for one version/attempt at making this model.
+This is why the folder and file names might seem odd, but they are just part of a larger project.

 ![Model Architecture](../model/Global/price_model_architecture.png)